pankaj-0017/demo/README.md

 # demo
-this is for git and github
+this is for git and github.